muhammadayyass/transjakarta-gps-vendor-performance/README.md

 # GPS Fleet Vendor Performance & Data Integrity Analytics
 ### Industry Placement Case Study — PT TransJakarta (in partnership with PPKD Jakarta Selatan & JakLingko)

 > **Note on confidentiality:** This project was completed as part of a supervised industry placement using PT TransJakarta's internal operational data.
 Vendor names, the underlying dataset, and the full dashboard file are not published here out of respect for that confidentiality.
-This page describes the **methodology, technical approach, and skills demonstrated** — happy to walk through specific findings in an interview.
+This page describes the **methodology, technical approach, and skills demonstrated**

 ## Business Problem
 TransJakarta's fleet-tracking system depends on GPS data delivered by multiple third-party vendors under contractual Service Level Agreements (SLAs).
 When passengers see inaccurate real-time bus locations, it's historically been unclear whether the root cause is network infrastructure, vendor hardware, or specific vendor-operator combinations — evaluations tended to rely on anecdote rather than evidence.